defund-labs/defund/readme.md

 ## Install

-You will need Golang, Rust, the Hermes IBC relayer, and our special interchain querying golang relayer () installed to run in dev.
+You will need Golang, Rust, the Hermes IBC relayer, and the Defund Golang relayer (https://github.com/defund-labs/relayer) installed to run in dev.

 ```
 git clone https://github.com/defund-labs/defund